jwanner83/follow-js/README.md

 Have a look in the `examples` folder to see some magic.

 ## Contribute
-Feel free to open a Pull request or create a Issue on this project.
+Feel free to open a Pull request or create an issue on this project.

 ## Update Log
+### v2.1.3
+- Split JavaScript classes into separate files

+### v2.1.2
+- Increment version number in the readme

 ### v2.1.1
 - Fixing scroll bug to enable custom cursor
 - Adding custom scroll and cursor example